hexdump0815/imagebuilder/doc/daily-driver-experiments.md

-- notes: not much to say, it simply worked very well without any of the problems observed with kefka above - the only ajustment was a custom modprobe config required to avoid a bug with baytrail and braswell based systems where there audio will switch to a beeping sound after some minutes usually which can be worked around by uncommenting a line in the sound-byt-cht.conf modprobe config file (and which was required for kefka above as well in the end) ... zswap was used with 20% zsmalloc and a 4gb swap file plus mglru was enabled and those settings worked very well
+- notes: not much to say, it simply worked very well without any of the problems observed with kefka above - the only ajustment was a custom modprobe config required to avoid a bug with baytrail and braswell based systems where their audio will switch to a beeping sound after some minutes usually which can be worked around by uncommenting a line in the sound-byt-cht.conf modprobe config file (and which was required for kefka above as well in the end) ... zswap was used with 20% zsmalloc and a 4gb swap file plus mglru was enabled and those settings worked very well
 - info: v6.0.0 kernel, debian bookworm, 4gb ram, 16gb emmc, n2830 2 core cpu

+# chromebook oak - hana - november/december 2022

+- tested for a few days
+- it was working very well, fluid and reliable
+- notes: not much to say, it just worked as expected without any real problems and has a very good battery life of 10-12 hours if just lightly used - the only thing to keep in mind is that there is still no support for its gpu in the mainline kernel and mesa, but for normal web, shell and office usage this does not really have any negative impact
+- info: v6.0.0 kernel, debian bookworm, 4gb ram, 32gb emmc